hygraph/example_01_nextjs_apollo/README.md

 To connect your app you have to setup a new GraphCMS project and create the required content models as described [here](https://graphcms.com/docs/examples/Server-side_rendered_app_with_nextjs_and_apollo/).

-Authorization is done via environment variables.
-You need to setup the endpoint url and the permanent auth token as variables with name: `GRAPHCMS_API` and `TOKEN`.

 To get this information, log into GraphCMS and go to your project settings.

 ![Screenshot](docs/settings.png)

 Copy the Endpoint URL for the `Simple Endpoint` from the `ENDPOINTS` section.
-To create a token, fill out the form within the `AUTH TOKENS` section and copy the token content.
+Insert the URL into the variable `GRAPHCMS_API` in the file `lib/initClient`.

 ## Installation